itanyag22/trace-speed-safety/README.md

 ## Interactive maps

 The maps below are proof-of-concept visualizations of the Speed Safety Score outputs.
 Each road segment is color-coded by priority classification.
 Hovering over a segment shows a tooltip with its score breakdown.
-Clicking a P1 segment opens a full panel with all three tier scores, the posted limit, the 85th percentile operating speed, and a plain-language explanation of the misalignment.
+Clicking a P1 segment opens a full panel with all three tier scores, the posted limit, the 85th percentile operating speed, and an explanation of the misalignment.

 **[Thailand — Speed Safety Score Map](https://itanyag22.github.io/trace-speed-safety/thailand.html)**